 - B. Up to 5 points A development that includes rehabilitation of vacant, foreclosed and/or blighted properties OR infill development on vacant neighborhood lots.
 An infill lot is defined as a lot in an established and developed neighborhood and development serves to integrate the streetscape and fabric of the neighborhood.
-A unit must be non-habitable or have failed an HQS inspection to be considered blighted. - 5 points: 100% of the total number of units in the development - 4 points: 80-99% of the total number of units in the development - 3 points: 60-79% of the total number of units in the development - 2 points: 40-59% of the total number of units in the development - 1 point: 25 39% of the total number of units in the development
+A unit must be non-habitable, be designated blighted by the municipality within which it is located or have failed an HQS inspection to be considered blighted. - 5 points: 100% of the total number of units in the development - 4 points: 80-99% of the total number of units in the development - 3 points: 60-79% of the total number of units in the development - 2 points: 40-59% of the total number of units in the development - 1 point: 25 39% of the total number of units in the development

-EFFICIENCY (Up to 16 points)
+EFFICIENCY (Up to 14 points)